Each of These Easy Vegan Dinner Recipes Can Be Yours in 30 Minutes (or Less!)

 Peanut-Sauced Veggies and Noodles

-Cook the pasta and frozen vegetable blend in the same pot of water, drain, then dress with a simple homemade peanut sauce.
-Top with fresh mint and crushed red pepper if you please (we do!), and the 20-minute pasta toss is ready to go.
+Wait, don’t call for takeout quite yet!
+Try DIY tonight: Cook pasta and a frozen vegetable blend in the same pot of water, drain, then dress with a simple homemade peanut sauce.
+Top with fresh mint and crushed red pepper if you please (we do!), and the 20-minute vegan family dinner recipe is ready to go.

 Squash and Curried Noodle Soup

-Want to know the secret to stirring together a 30-minute soup that tastes like it simmered all day?
+Want to know the secret to stirring together a 30-minute vegan meal that tastes like it simmered all day?
 Layer on the flavor with rich spices (here, we call for curry and turmeric) and supplement the broth base with a creamy element (coconut milk is our go-to for a vegan option).
+Just add a side of warm naan or your favorite bread recipe for dunking.

-This easy nut-based “cream” sauce is a spot-on swap for Alfredo.
-Try it with any cut of pasta—we recommend fettuccine or penne—and add a handful of veggies, such as broccoli, to crank up the nutrition level.
+This simple nut-based “cream” sauce is a spot-on swap for Alfredo.
+Try it with any cut of pasta—we recommend fettuccine or penne—and add a handful of veggies like broccoli to crank up the nutrition level.
 To ensure this recipe stays true to vegan ingredients, use vegetable broth instead of chicken broth.
-Pretend you don't see cheese in the image—it's optional and easy to skip to stay vegan.
+Feel free to skip the optional cheese as shown in the image, and easily keep this recipe a 100% plant-based family dish.

 Sesame Tofu Stir-Fry

 Rather than using chicken or beef, switch up your stir-fry routine with firm tofu.
 The soy protein flavor is a blank slate, so it can be a healthy vehicle to deliver all the savory sauce’s goodness to your taste buds.
-To streamline prep, snag a bottle of supermarket stir-fry sauce and a bag of frozen veggies so you don’t have to start from scratch.
+To streamline prep of this popular vegan dish, snag a bottle of supermarket stir-fry sauce and a bag of frozen veggies so you don’t have to start from scratch.

 Butternut Squash and Chickpea Curry

-Don’t be intimidated about serving Indian food to your family.
-“I made this for my family, including a 3-year-old and a 1-year-old, and everyone liked it,” says BHG.com home cook Megan Caramore.
-The spice from a scoop of green curry paste is tamed nicely by the coconut milk, chickpeas, and squash, so it’s not too hot to share with sensitive palates.
+Don’t be intimidated about serving Indian cuisine to your family.
+“I made this for my family, including a 3-year-old and a 1-year-old, and everyone liked it,” says BHG.com home cook Megan C. The spice from a scoop of green curry paste is tamed nicely by the coconut milk, chickpeas, and squash, making this quick vegan dinner not too hot to share with sensitive palates.

 Cumin-Crusted Veggie Burgers with Pineapple Salsa

 Burger night isn’t just for beef-eaters, you know.
 But mixing up a scratch vegan patty can be a pain, so we’re offering a brilliant grilling idea that involves dressing up a store-bought meatless burger.
-With a cumin seed coating, plus grilled pineapple and pepper relish, no one will ever guess you didn’t DIY.
+With a cumin seed coating, plus grilled pineapple and pepper relish, no one will ever guess you didn’t whip up the entire quick vegan recipe from scratch.

 Kale and White Bean Soup

-Ditch the canned version and stir up a cozy batch of bean soup.
-This recipe takes just 25 minutes!
+Kick the canned version and stir up a cozy batch of bean soup.
+Why not, when this entire easy vegan meal takes just 25 minutes?
 Top with a handful of homemade or store-bought croutons for crunch and crowd-pleasing carbs.
-As with other similar recipes, use vegetable broth in place of chicken broth to keep this easy recipe in vegan territory.
+As with other similar soups and stews, use vegetable broth in place of chicken broth to keep this dish in vegan territory.

 Vegan Tempeh-Walnut Tacos